-- Purpose of Assessments

-An assessment is defined as any instrument that is able to indicate or provide feedback on student achievement or performance.
-The purpose of an assessment may be summarized as follows:

-- To provide information to students in regard to their progress towards mastery of a learning standard(s).
-In addition, it provides information for self-evaluation and the incentives to learn. - To provide information to teachers on the individual student's level of mastery of the content/skill. - To allow teachers to use assessment data to plan instruction that will meet the needs of students. - To communicate information to parents about student achievement and performance in school.

-• Types of Assessments: While assessments will take many forms and types, they will be grouped under two broad categories.
+- Purpose of Assessments: An assessment is defined as any instrument that is able to indicate or provide feedback on student achievement or performance.
+The purpose of an assessment may be summarized as follows: - To provide information to students in regard to their progress towards mastery of a learning standard(s).
+In addition, it provides information for self-evaluation and the incentives to learn. - To provide information to teachers on the individual student's level of mastery of the content/skill. - To allow teachers to use assessment data to plan instruction that will meet the needs of students. - To communicate information to parents about student achievement and performance in school. - Types of Assessments: While assessments will take many forms and types, they will be grouped under two broad categories.

+- Formative

-- Formative Whenever a student learns new material, he or she needs time to practice and gain familiarity with the material.
+Whenever a student learns new material, he or she needs time to practice and gain familiarity with the material.
 It is expected that the student will make mistakes during this learning process.
 Any work done during this learning period is considered formative.
 The purpose of a formative assessment is to evaluate where a student is in the learning process, diagnose any problems, and motivate and help the student learn the material.
-Formative assessments also inform the teacher of learning areas that may need reinforcement or re-teaching. - Summative After a student has had instruction and practice on a topic, including assessments of a formative nature, it is then necessary to evaluate mastery of understanding, content or skills.
-The purpose of a summative assessment is to evaluate how well a student knows and understands the material. - School Wide Assessments Students throughout the school use STAR and I-Ready assessments.
-These are very short tests that students take on the computer.
-The tests adapt to the students answers and response pattern as the student is taking the test.
-Teachers are able to use assessment results to learn what students already know, what they are ready to learn next, and monitor student growth.
+Formative assessments also inform the teacher of learning areas that may need reinforcement or re-teaching.
+Middle School students are required to submit all assignments by the end of each unit.
+Assignments turned in after a unit has been completed will not be accepted.